Williams Teacher Education Program

 All degree programs share similar requirements in general education courses, in learning and human development courses, in professional courses, and in field experiences.
 Specialization course requirements are specific, however, to a discipline, e.g., secondary English majors take EN 4223 Studies in Shakespeare, P-12 Physical Education majors take PE 4213 Kinesiology, and Early Childhood majors take ED 3143 Emergent Literacy.
 All teacher candidates complete a semester of Directed Student Teaching to culminate the requirements for all degrees.

-Early Childhood Education Degree Plan
+Elementary Education Degree Plan

 Middle Level Education